-Pain Physicians NY (Brooklyn, NY) is one of the first practices in New York to offer an alternative radial styloid tenosynovitis treatment for arm and hand pain including Radial Styloid Tenosynovitis.
+Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer an alternative radial styloid tenosynovitis treatment for arm and hand pain including Radial Styloid Tenosynovitis.
 Depending on severity of the pain, signs and symptoms in addition to traditional treatment options such as muscle relaxants, injections or physical therapy we might offer a cutting edge, non-invasive disc decompression procedure, Platelet Rich Plasma (PRP) injections, Interstitial Laser Therapy, Pulse Stimulation Treatment and Electrical Nerve Stimulation.

 Brooklyn Pain Physicians are internationally recognized as one of the best joint pain management specialists and doctors in Brooklyn, NYC.